-This Sheet Pan Honey Teriyaki Chicken dinner with veggies is so easy to prepare, and it’s done in only 30 minutes!
-You’ll love the easy clean-up, too!
+This Sheet Pan Honey Teriyaki Chicken dinner with vegetables is quick, easy and ready in 30 minutes.
+Cooks on one pan for easy clean-up!

 My family loves teriyaki chicken, but I don't like when the chicken is drenched in heavy sauce.
 So for this one pan chicken teriyaki, I just spooned a combination of teriyaki sauce and honey over the chicken, and that was more than enough for this one pan wonder, as the Hubs calls these dinners.

 You can use your favorite brand of teriyaki sauce here.
 I used low-sodium Soy Vay, but any sauce should work.

 Since the broccoli cooks fast, I just throw that on the pan about 5 minutes before the chicken is done.
 We like our broccoli on the crispy side, but you can add it earlier if you like it softer.

 I also place some extra teriyaki sauce on the table, just in case someone wants a little extra.
 But since there's plenty of sauce in the pan, it's really not necessary.

 Actually, the kids like to dip the chicken and veggies into the pan juices even though I set out a spoon for this.
 And even though I'm usually big on manners, I let it go.
 I'm just happy they like the dinner and don't complain!